 - Your pages should lay out its components in a manner that enhances the site's mission and feels more structured than the default single scrolling content area.
 You can experiment with multiple columns, fixed elements, etc., but remember to think about and document how your choices serve the design goals of the project.
 Typically, all pages within your site should share a consistent look and feel, and be formatted in the same manner unless there is some specific reason not to.
 Elements should not shift around from page to page without reason.

 - Use and incorporate images within the pages, for informative, decorative, and/or functional purposes.
 For example, you may wish to create a set of graphical icons to help users navigate.
 If you are not familiar with Photoshop or some other image manipulation tool that will help you to do so, the staff in the TLC can help you with this.
 (Note that having unattractive graphical elements will not necessarily hurt your grade, so long as they are legible and serve a useful function.
 This is not an art class.)
 Like the other elements of the page, your images should be carefully placed within the layout, using positioning or by floating them within the text.

 Bear in mind that this is not just a 'coding' exercise with the goal of showing off as many techniques as possible.
 Your attention to design (use of layout, color, shape, user feedback, etc.) is a crucial element of the whole process.
 Each element should fit together into an integrated whole.

-A key part of your assignment is the design document.
+A key part of your assignment is the project documentation.
 This should lay out in detail the thought process that led to your design -- from initial goals to specific choices made along the way.
-Don't skimp on this part of the project, as your grade will be largely determined by the effectiveness of the design document in showing off your work.
-If you do great things, but do not describe them clearly in your design document, you are likely to be disappointed in your grade.
+Don't skimp on this part of the project, as your grade will be largely determined by the effectiveness of the documentation in showing off your work.
+If you do great things, but do not describe them clearly in your documentation, you are likely to be disappointed in your grade.

 Your documentation must include the name(s) of the site authors in the title.